Bharat Nirman

+The Bharat Nirman Yojana was a flagship program launched in 2005 by the United Progressive Alliance government under the leadership of then-Prime Minister Dr. Manmohan Singh.
+It was designed as a time-bound initiative to build and upgrade rural infrastructure in India, aiming to improve the quality of life in villages and boost rural development.

-Bharat Nirman is an Indian plan for creating basic rural infrastructure.
-It is a step in bridging the gap between rural and urban areas and improving the quality of lives of rural masses.
-It comprises projects on irrigation, roads (Pradhan Mantri Gram Sadak Yojana), housing (Indira Awaas Yojana), water supply, electrification and telecommunication connectivity.
+It comprises projects on irrigation, roads (Pradhan Mantri Gram Sadak Yojana), housing (Indira Awaas Yojana), electrification (Rajiv Gandhi Grameen Vidyutikaran Yojana), water supply and telecommunication connectivity.

+Progress

+By September 2007, significant progress was reported across its six components: Under the rural roads component, 48,215 km of roads were constructed to connect remote habitations.
+In housing, 36.81 lakh houses were built, progressing towards the target of 60 lakh.
+Drinking water initiatives focused on addressing contamination issues, covering 2,982 uncovered habitations and other affected areas.
+The irrigation segment aimed to create potential for 1 crore hectares, with a target of 28.50 lakh hectares for the fiscal year 2007-08.
+During the twelfth five-year plan, received a substantial budget allocation of 76,435 crore rupees from the Planning Commission in 2012.

-The Pradhan Mantri Gram Sadak Yojana (PMGSY) was launched on 25 December, 2000.
+The Pradhan Mantri Gram Sadak Yojana (PMGSY) was launched on 25 December 2000.
 The primary objective of PMGSY is to provide good quality all-weather roads in all the rural areas where urban-rural road connectivity is found to be very weak.
 All unconnected habitations with a population of more than 500 persons has been provided connectivity by 2007.